 Is masturbation good or bad for you?

-The mistruths above would indicate masturbation is somehow a bad thing, when this couldn’t be further from the truth.
-Masturbation is a healthy part of one’s sexuality, and in fact, 80 percent of us admit to getting ourselves off on a regular basis.
+Masturbation is a healthy part of one’s sexuality, and in fact, 80% of us admit to getting ourselves off on a regular basis [5].
 Rather than being a cause of hair loss and hair fall, masturbation provides a number of benefits to your mind and body and your sexual health.

 Masturbation helps reduce stress

-Scientific evidence shows that masturbation can be great for de-stressing.
+Scientific evidence shows that masturbation can be great for de-stressing [6].
 This is because a masturbation-induced orgasm helps release the feel-good hormones known as endorphins, which work to relieve stress.
 (Bonus: endorphins can also assist in alleviating pain.)

 As well, sexual activity — including masturbation — produces oxytocin, another hormone that can stifle stress hormones like cortisol, as well as prolactin, which modulates stress.